CristopherBM/custome-post/README.md

  This needs to be add on the theme function.php

-Please replace post name - to the name taht you want
+Please replace post name - to the name that you want